How to Add Plus and Minus Buttons to the WooCommerce Quantity Field (No Plugin, Auto-Updates Cart)

-Add the below code to functions.php file of the child theme or custom PHP snippets plugin:
+Add this to your child theme’s functions.php or a custom PHP snippets plugin:

 add_action( 'woocommerce_after_quantity_input_field', 'ab_quantity_plus' );